SiLab-Bonn/irrad_spectroscopy/README.rst

 Example spectrum
 ================

-Generated spectrum, including background and identified peaks, of a radiactive sample.
+Generated spectrum, including background and identified peaks, of a radioactive sample after proton irradiation.
 Multiple isotopes can be assigned to one peak due to the uncertaiunty of the energy calibration.

 .. image:: static/figs/sample_spectrum.png